 8 Elements For Improving Teacher Retention

+Why is this work so important?
 The average person will work more than 90,000 hours in a lifetime.
 For most of us, work fills the majority of our waking hours, and yet Gallup reports that seventy percent of U.S. employees are disengaged at work.
 The cost of employee disengagement and turnover is enormous, for both individuals and organizations.
 This is especially true in the field of education.
 Tremendous effort and resources have been invested in improving K-12 employee engagement and retention, with minimal impact.
-The majority of district leaders I work with believe teacher retention is the greatest challenge they face.

 - How Clear Communication and Defined Career Pathways Can Boost Teacher Retention

 - 40 Ways to Celebrate Teachers and Impact Teacher Retention

 - Recruit and Retain the Best Teachers by Tapping into Teacher Agency

 Join us at the Teacher Retention Leadership Institute this December for resources and practices to recruit and retain teachers.
 Based on best practices for employee engagement from inside and outside the education sector, the 2-day institute will provide actionable insights for district and school leaders.
 Save your spot today!